hrzndhrn/benchee_markdown/README.md

   ]
 ```

-The sample defines both the standard console formatter and the CSV formatter, if
+The sample defines both the standard console formatter and the markdown formatter, if
-you don't care about the console output you can just delet that line.
+you don't care about the console output you can just delete that line.

 ## Examples